viamrobotics/docs/docs/try-viam/rover-resources/rover-tutorial-fragments.md

 ## See the components on the configuration page

 Adding a fragment to your robot adds the configuration to your robot but it does not automatically fill your robot configuration page in the app with these components.
-It is normal for your **COMPONENTS** subtab on the builder view to be empty:
+It is normal for your **Components** subtab on the builder view to be empty:

 ![Builder Tab](../img/fragments/builder_tab.png)